-In Play: These are the cards on the table in front of you, showing your Class (if any) and the Items you are carrying.
-Disasters with ongoing effects and some other cards also stay on the table after you play them.
+In Play: These are the cards on the table in front of you, showing your Army (if any) and the Items you are carrying.
+Continuing Curses and some other cards also stay on the table after you play them.
+Cards in play are public information and must be visible to the other players.

 Your Hand: Cards in your hand are not in play.
 They don't help you, but they can't be taken away except by cards that specifically affect "your hand."
-At the end of your turn, you may have no more than five cards in your hand.
+At the end of your turn, you may have no more than five cards in your hand (see Charity, p.
+2).